rh-messaging/DR-Reference/README.md

 You don't need to follow the previous steps on KVM to use CephAnsible, but as we described earlier you will need the following hosts defined here.

+## Useful scripts:
+There are two scripts from the previous section that may be useful even if you are not creating kvm instances provided:

+- ./subscribe-all.sh
+  *  This will subscribe all your instances to an account provided, and install the proper repositories needed to yum install ceph-ansible

+- ./update-all.sh
+  * This script will update (yum update) all  your instances

+You will need to update your /etc/hosts accordingly to the names listed on the beginning of this README.

+## Using Ceph ansible

 Perform these following steps:

 - Copy ceph-ansible folder to the your ansible controller.
 On this case the instance we defiend as ceph-ansible.